wajez/api/README.md

 # API Reference

-I tried to build this library following the Functional Programming style using the beautiful library [Sanctuary](https://sanctuary.js.org/).
 Let's start by listing the defined data types in this library.

 ## Types